j0akl/imageprocessing2/readme.md

 Clamp was also sent to a static util, it clamps the value of a double[] to [0, 255].

+## Changelog
+### Week 2

+- BasicImage became Layer
+  - BasicImage is basically a layer already, just changed the name
+- Added visibility functionality to Layer
+- Changed getPixels to return a deep copy of the pixels
+- Added the copy() method to the layer class

 ## Citations